RedisGears/RedisGears/README.md

 RediStar support all of the operations on oss-cluster.
 Notice that the module needs to be loaded on all the cluster nodes.
 In addition, after setting up the cluster you need to run `rs.refreshcluster` on each node.

 ## Future plans
-* Support more operations: FlatMap, SortBy, LocalGroupBy (for faster groupby on oss-cluster), limit (to limit the number of results).
+* Support more operations: SortBy, LocalGroupBy (for faster groupby on oss-cluster), limit (to limit the number of results).
 * StarQL - SQL like language for quering your data.
 * StarStreaming - Stream processing on your data.